5 Pages

 Jurisprudence and Freedom in UK Assignment Sample

-Introduction Of Jurisprudence and Freedom in UK Assignemnt
+Introduction Of Jurisprudence and Freedom in UK Assignment

 About the Set Case

-In the month of September of the year 2017, Chris Cole, Nora Ziegler, Henrietta Cullinan, and Jo Frew citizens of London came to protest on the road near the Excel Centre in the East London while on this day there was an opening of a symposium on arms fair of the Defense and Security International.
-As the busy roadways were jammed and became an obstacle to public communication, it became a matter of offense that is in the hand of the Supreme Court of the United Kingdom.
+In the month of September of the year 2017, Chris Cole, Nora Ziegler, Henrietta Cullinan, and Jo Frew, citizens of London, came to protest on the road near the Excel Centre in East London.
+While on this day there was an opening of a symposium on the arms fair of Defence and Security International.
+As the busy roadways were jammed and became an obstacle to public communication, it became a matter of offence that is in the hands of the Supreme Court of the United Kingdom.

 Freedom of Individual

-In accordance with the individual rights of the citizen in the United Kingdom, each and every person has the right to liberty, privacy, freedom of expression as well as conscience, and freedom to set up any kind of association and assembly (Griffiths, 2020).
+In accordance with the individual rights of the citizen in the United Kingdom, each and every person has the right to liberty, privacy, and freedom of expression, as well as conscience and the freedom to set up any kind of association and assembly (Griffiths, 2020).

 Freedom of Expression

-Each and every native of the United Kingdom is given the right of expression that free them to hold on to any concepts, express any kind of opinion on any matter and get down to any kind of information as well as imparting them without tampering with the public authority (Arnell and Davies, 2020).
-Hence the citizen of the United Kingdom can voice their views on any situation.
-So in this case, the people whose names are mentioned came to the road to just express their words, which is within the righteousness of conveying their vision according to the article 10 that the country provides them.
+Each and every native of the United Kingdom is given the right of expression that frees them to hold on to any concepts, express any kind of opinion on any matter and get down to any kind of information, as well as imparting it without tampering with the public authority (Arnell and Davies, 2020).
+Hence, the citizen of the United Kingdom can voice their views on any situation.
+So in this case, the people whose names are mentioned came to the road to just express their words, which is within the righteousness of conveying their vision according to Article 10 that the country provides them.

 Freedom of Assembly

-The government of the United Kingdom comes up with article 11 for their citizen.
-According to article 11 of The British Constitution, each and every people in the United Kingdom has the right to meet, and foregather in private as well as in public without harming others by marking up the other about the concerned matter.
+The government of the United Kingdom comes up with Article 11 for their citizen.
+According to Article 11 of the British Constitution, each and every person in the United Kingdom has the right to meet and foregather in private as well as in public without harming others by marking up the other about the concerned matter.
 It includes that they can create a rally too to make any kind of protest (Dietz, et al. 2020).
-Therefore article number 11 also goes with the protestors who were lying on the road of East London.
+Therefore, article number 11 also goes with the protestors who were lying on the road of East London.

 How Notions of Autonomy and Rights relate to the Parties’ arguments in general